MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/deployment.md

 ### Host and Image Support
 >>>>>>> update:virtualization/windowscontainers/deployment/deployment.md

 Windows Containers use an OS image as the base for any container.
 Two OS images are available, Windows Server Core and Nano Server.
 Windows Server Technical Preview 4 supports the following configuration between container host OS, container type, and OS image.
-For example, based on the below chart, if a Windows Server 2016 OS is deployed with full UI, the container feature will support a Windows Server Containers with the Windows Core OS image or a Hyper-V container with the Nano Server OS image.
+For example, based on the below chart, if the container feature is enabled on a Windows Server 2016 OS with full UI, Windows Server Containers can be created with the Windows Core OS image, and Hyper-V container with the Nano Server OS image.

 <center>
 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:80%" cellpadding="15" cellspacing="3">